actris-ares/actris-earlinet-2024_annual_collection/README.md

 **ACTRIS-EARLINET 2024 ANNUAL COLLECTION**

-This dataset collects all the aerosol optical property profiles collected in 2024 at EARLINET aerosol remote sensing stations.
+This dataset collects all the aerosol optical property profiles collected in 2024 at aerosol remote sensing stations.
+This dataset is an incremental dataset: data are added collected in 2024 as soon as a new observation collected in 2024 is added on the ACTRIS/EARLINET database.

 This collection contains for each station (if available):
 - all the aerosol backscatter profiles at 355, 532 e 1064nm;